Bullying, Discrimination, Harassment, and Sexual Misconduct Policy

 - Conduct and activities related to the University’s business that are not conducted on University’s premises, including (but not limited to):

 - Parties and other social functions.

-The University acknowledges that while performing duties as a Staff member, Affiliate, or Student while undertaking official duties for the University, that person may experience behaviour that constitutes bullying, discrimination, harassment or sexual misconduct at locations outside of the University and/or by an individual not connected with the University.
+The University acknowledges that while performing duties as a Council member, Staff member, Affiliate, or Student while undertaking official duties for the University, that person may experience behaviour that constitutes bullying, discrimination, harassment or sexual misconduct at locations outside of the University and/or by an individual not connected with the University.
 The University will liaise with the responsible authority to ensure proper procedures are followed and will provide support services.

 Except as otherwise specified in this policy, the meaning of terms used in this policy are as per the Policy Glossary.